Friedrich Adolf Steinhausen

-Friedrich Adolf Steinhausen (13 July 1859 − 23 July 1910) was a German doctor who was intensively involved with the physical conditions of making music.
+Friedrich Adolf Steinhausen (13 July 1859 − 23 July 1910) was a German medical doctor who was intensively involved with the physical conditions of making music.

 Life

-Born in Potsdam,Steinhausen studied medicine in Berlin and became chief physician and corps doctor of the XVI Corps (German Empire).
+Born in Potsdam, Kingdom of Prussia, Steinhausen studied medicine in Berlin and became chief physician and corps doctor of the XVI Corps (German Empire).
 Stations of his career were Hannover.
 (1903), Gdańsk (1907) and Metz (1908).

-As a violinist by birth, he dealt with questions of music making at an early age and sought new, scientifically sound forms for the optimal handling of this instrument.His works on piano technique, which are still significant today, were created in collaboration with the pianist Tony Bandmann.
+As a violinist by birth, he dealt with questions of music making and musicians' medicine at an early age and sought new, scientifically sound forms for the optimal handling of this instrument.His works on piano technique, which are still significant today, were created in collaboration with the pianist Tony Bandmann.
 (1848-1907) and were directed against the outdated ideas of regarding this as a pure "finger technique".
 Steinhausen's more complex, body-related view found numerous supporters, including the physiologist Otto Fischer.
 (1861-1916) and the piano teachers Ludwig Deppe (1828-1890), whose pupil Elisabeth Caland (1862-1929) and Rudolf Maria Breithaupt (1873-1945), even if they did not always share all of Steinhausen's views.

 Steinhausen studied for years the movements of the violinists' shoulder and arm, also on the basis of his practice as an amateur of the instrument.
 In 1903 he published the fruit of his research in a book published in Leipzig: Die Physiologie der Bogenführung auf den Streich-Instrumenten (Physiology of the conduct of the bow on stringed instruments).
 Already in this study there are references to piano technique, to which he dedicated a specific and fundamental treatment in the volume Über die physiologischen Fehler und die Umgestaltung der Klaviertechnik (On Physiological Errors and the Transformation of Piano Technique), also published in Leipzig in 1905.

 In the history of piano technique Steinhausen plays an essential role: he illustrated the physiological foundations of the modern "weight technique", which between the nineteenth and twentieth centuries replaced (or at least corrected) the traditional technique based on the "articulation of the fingers" and their "independence" (which was at the time the basis of all the "piano methods", such as the widespread one of Lebert and Stark).
 Steinhausen's work on piano technique was due to the insistence of the pianist (a pupil of Ludwig Deppe), teacher and painter, Tony Bandmann, who already in 1893 in a study on the formation of piano sound (Tonbildung und Technik auf dem Klavier) had stressed the importance of the use of weight and the "shoulder-arm-hand chain".
 Steinhausen exerted a great influence on numerous pianists, teachers and scholars of piano technique between the 19th and 20th centuries, among them Breithaupt.